Ashishat404/Ashishat404/README.md

-# Hi, I’m Ashishat 👋
+# Hi, I’m Ashish 👋

 ## About Me
 I am a software developer focused on building reliable, maintainable solutions and applying data-driven approaches to solve real-world problems.
 I enjoy working across the stack, contributing to open-source, and learning new tools and languages to improve engineering outcomes.